 The course catalog for Zendesk Training, powered by Skilljar

-What we love: Zendesk’s customers can select the content that best fits their role and learning style.
-As a result, Zendesk has been able to optimize the user experience and increase engagement.
-Also, Zendesk uses a number of tools that all work together — such as Examity, Caveon, and Credly — to get their certifications up and running and ensure the best customer experience.
+What we love about Zendesk: At Zendesk, customers can pick content that suits their role and learning preferences, improving the user experience and boosting engagement.
+Also, Zendesk uses various engines like Examity, Caveon, and Credly to set up certifications and ensure a great customer experience.

 Related Content: Learn how Zendesk uses certifications as part of their customer training strategy.